 If you’ve seen a photo of termite-eaten, hollowed-out wood, you know that termites usually eat their foods from the inside out.
 This is why it’s often not obvious when there’s an infestation present.
 However, a few areas on the exterior of your home can offer clues to whether you have a subterranean termite problem… if you know what to look for and where to look.

-How to Spot Termites
+How to Check for Termites

 Since termites avoid light and prefer to remain hidden, they will build shelter tubes to cover above-ground pathways and limit their exposure to predators and other natural elements.
 Termites use their feces and saliva as construction materials for their shelter tubes—often called “mud tubes” due to their muddy color.
 Termites will build these tubes so the colony can travel back and forth to food sources.
 One of the most common places to find mud tubes is on the outside of a home’s foundation where the structure meets the ground.
 Shelter tubes can also be found along the walls in basements.